MaxSally/Farmland_Detection_and_Categorization/input/README.md

 3. Surface appearent temprature matching image size of classified images.
 4. Utilities: Resample==> It contains post processing tasks like resampling TIFF's to lower resolution based on all pixels having same value, else the output is zero.
 5. Utilities: ScatterPlotVsClasses ==> To generate the Land Cover classes Vs NDVI pixel sacatter plots (before and after filterning).
-6. automatic_mask_generator_SAM PDF & IPYNB ==> To create image segmentation using the upoaded TIFF file (Note: Large file can't be uploaded here).
-It runs of Google Colab.
+6. automatic_mask_generator_SAM IPYNB ==> To create image segmentation using the upoaded TIFF file (Note: Large file can't be uploaded here).
+It runs of Google Colab. automatic_mask_generator_SAM PDF ==> This is for reading the script as a PDF file.